 WordPress.com offers a free domain name such as yourname.WordPress.com, and if you want, you can also upgrade to a “real” domain name (custom domain name) like domain.com for a little bit of money.

 There are more paid features available on WordPress.com which increase its capabilities, but as I mentioned earlier, if you want to use “premium” features, it’s better and cheaper to go with WordPress.org.

-If you want a really good comparison between WordPress.com and WordPress.org, read this.
+If you want a really good comparison between WordPress.com and WordPress.org.

-#3.
-BlogSpot by Google (Free and decent alternative to WordPress)
+3. BlogSpot by Google (Free and a decent alternative to WordPress)

 For those who want to test the sweetness of blogging, BlogSpot is another great platform that you can use for free.
 This is a Google platform, and as such, the architecture here is completely different than WordPress.